There I was, enjoying a delicious green smoothie when an article about oxalates in spinach and other leafy greens caught my attention.

 My Approach To Oxalates In Green Smoothies

-Since I do not have Hyperoxaluria or any history of kidney stones, I am not going to worry about oxalic acid in my green smoothies.
+Since I do not have Hyperoxaluria or any history of kidney stones, I do not worry about oxalic acid in my green smoothies.
 The amount I consume on a daily basis is not toxic.
 The research that exists does not conclusively point to oxalates as the absolute cause or even a leading contributing factor in the possible formation of kidney stones.

 Do not become obsessed with lowering oxalate exposure though.
 It’s silly to choose one green over another based on oxalic content if you do not have a preexisting medical condition that should warrant such a choice.

 Also, isolating one substance in food that may or may not cause a health problem when consumed in excess is a narrow way of looking at health and nutrition.
 Eating a whole foods diet provides a wide spectrum of nutrients, phytochemicals, vitamins, minerals, and trace elements that work together to make a perfect, whole food that nourishes the body.